 Another big player in the Lincoln-Way East offense is 2014 center Nick Allegretti, who stands 6-foot-4, 280 pounds.

 What I liked more than his size was his hard nosed play on the field.
 There wasn’t even a slightly bad snap all night from Allegretti -- even for field goals or punts.

 When Lincoln-Way East ran the ball, they ran it up the gut, right behind Allegretti.
 The junior lineman really just fit the mold of a tough, unafraid to get his hands dirty, and strong lineman.
 Allegretti held the line, gave Fuessel plenty of time in the pocket.

-Perhaps the most noticeable thing about Allegretti was his sportsmanship, he was constantly helping others up on his team and Joliet West -- something I like more than any of his impressive game film.
+Perhaps the most noticeable thing about Allegretti was his sportsmanship, he was constantly helping others up after tackles.
+Players both on his team and Joliet West -- something I like more than any of his impressive game film.

 Allegretti picked up an offer from Illinois Monday and holds an offer from Cincinnati as well.